 “They [pupils] have excellent attitudes towards their learning and highly developed study skills.”
 ISI Inspection 2017

 Confidence lies at the heart of successful learning.
-Small classes, an emphasis on individual needs and teachers who will go that extra mile ensure that every pupil at Bishop’s Stortford College receives the time and attention needed to develop the confidence and desire to learn for life.
+Small classes, an emphasis on individual needs and teachers with outstanding subject knowledge, who will go that extra mile to ensure that every pupil at Bishop’s Stortford College receives the time and attention needed to develop the confidence and desire to learn for life.
 Your child will be surrounded by adults who love to learn, love to share their learning and strive for the very best in all they do.
+Teachers who will build a rapport with your child based on mutual respect, inclusivity, a genuine interest in them and shared goals.
 The enthusiasm and example of our teachers, in class and beyond, is inspiring and underpins the College’s vibrant atmosphere.

 Academic Organisation & Curriculum